 New Regulation for Diesel Bowsers – What Does This Mean?

-Thursday 9th May 2019 will see a new UK law come into effect that will end a 15-year exemption for diesel bowsers that do not adhere to ADR road carriage requirements.
+Thursday 9th May 2019 saw a new UK law come into effect that ended a 15-year exemption for diesel bowsers that don’t adhere to ADR road carriage requirements.
 But what exactly does this new regulation mean?
 Why is it needed and how can businesses stay compliant?
 We discuss below.

 Why are the new regulations being introduced?

 In 2004, red diesel (gas oil) and diesel (derv) were both reclassified as flammable and combustible liquids.
 As a result, new road carriage requirements regulated by the European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR) had to make sure these fuels are transported safely on public roads, to eliminate the risk of spillage.

 The 15-year exemption period was introduced by the Department of Transport to give industries ample time to adapt to the new means of transport.
 These standards were only temporary, but in the interim, allowed the use of certain bowsers as intermediate bulk containers (IBCs), as long as they:

 - Have a maximum capacity of 3,000 litres or less

 - Are resistant to the stresses produced in handling and carriage

 - Are not be permanently fixed to a motor vehicle or trailer (may be temporarily fitted for safety during transport)